xuliangcs/compnet/README.md

 #where xxx is the dataset name, e.g., tongji =>genText_tongji.py
 Modify the DB path variable in ./data/genText.py
 #the sample naming format should be consistent with the script's requirements
+#more details can be found in the following Dataset preparation section

 #generate the training and testing data sets
 python ./data/genText.py